 Some septic tanks are fitted with an alert system that will notify homeowners when the tank needs pumping.
 Some are fitted with alarms that will make a high-pitched noise, or sometimes they use a light on the side of the house as an indicator.
 If your current septic tank doesn’t have an alarm or alert system, it isn’t too difficult or expensive to have one installed.

 If any one of these signs starts occurring, or a combination of them, you should check for other possible causes as well.
 Sometimes these occurrences might be due to a leak or a clog, so check your plumbing for those things first.
-Otherwise, it is likely that the time has come to call a plumber in Brooklyn to come to give your septic tank a good pumping.
+Otherwise, it is likely that the time has come to call a plumber to come to give your septic tank a good pumping.
 If none of these signs show up after around five years or so, you may want to have your tank pumped just in case.